 A scene in “Iruvar” where Kalpana (Aishwarya Rai) sows seeds of doubt in Anandan’s (Mohan Lal) mind is particularly reminiscent of Nandini’s manipulations.

 She asked Anandan, “Who is bigger?
 An actor or a CM?
-Don’t you to wish to be the CM?
+Don’t you to wish to be the CM?“

 Anandan thought about her question.
 He had never considered himself to be a competent to his friend Tamizhselvan.
 But Kalpana’s words made him wonder if he could be.

+Fast forward 25 years, and the same Aishwarya Rai masterfully brings Nandini to life on screen with the same shades of Kalpana.
 Kalpana’s words were similar to what Nandhini had said to Pazhuvettarayar.
 Nandhini had charmed the elderly Pazhuvettarayar and planted the seeds of desire in him.

 She had told him that Madurantakan should claim the throne, by that the power will always lies in Pazhuvettarayar.